 First of all, businesses need to understand the short-term nature of vulnerability in many cases.
 Someone who’s just had a bad accident and is in the process of recovering; someone going through a painful divorce; a person who’s grieving the loss of a loved one; the parent who’s just lost their job and is worried about how they’re going to provide for their family.
-These people may not display symptoms of vulnerability all the time; but because of these particular events, they’re doing so at that time.
+These people may not display symptoms of vulnerability all the time, but they’re doing so at that time because of these particular events.

-Then there are those who are vulnerable for a long-term and often permanent reason.
-Disability, both physical and mental is the obvious one here, but there are also those who’ve become long-term carers, or who have had to take responsibility for someone’s personal affairs; through a Power of Attorney, for example.
-Both these situations put pressure on people, making them potentially vulnerable, under the strain of caring for someone else.
+Some are vulnerable for a long-term and often permanent reason.
+Disability, both physical and mental, is the obvious one here, but others have become long-term carers or have had to take responsibility for someone’s personal affairs; through a Power of Attorney.
+Both these situations put pressure on people, making them potentially vulnerable under the strain of caring for someone else.

 The focus from regulatory bodies on this subject is closer and more intense now than ever before.
 Customers who demonstrate a degree of vulnerability have to be looked after.
-They have as much right to be treated with respect, and not to be taken advantage of, as any other customer.
+They have as much right to be treated with respect and not taken advantage of, like any other customer.

-Businesses now have no choice but to demonstrate they can identify the signs of vulnerability, and respond in an appropriate and sympathetic manner.
-Failure to do so could result in not only a loss of reputation, but unwanted focus from regulators too.
+Businesses now have no choice but to demonstrate they can identify the signs of vulnerability and respond appropriately and sympathetically.
+Failure to do so could result in not only a loss of reputation but the unwanted focus from regulators too.

 So, what can your business do?

-The most important thing you can do is to ensure that you have a policy for dealing with vulnerable customers, that it aims to achieve the right outcomes for these customers, and that it’s understood by everyone in the organisation.
+The most important thing you can do is ensure that you have a policy for dealing with vulnerable customers.
+It needs to achieve the best outcomes for these customers and that everyone in the organisation understands it.

 The next step, and arguably the most important one, is making sure everyone is trained to handle vulnerable customers in a way consistent with this policy.

-For instance, when dealing with a customer who is angry, is the person taking the call able to understand that there may be a vulnerability which is driving that anger?
+For instance, when dealing with an angry customer, is that person able to understand that there may be a vulnerability driving that anger?
 Perhaps it’s borne of frustration, of not understanding the situation.
-It could be borne of a stressful event, or maybe someone has a disability which impairs their ability to express him or herself clearly.
+It could result from a stressful event, or maybe someone has a disability that impairs their ability to express themselves clearly.